Check out our Semester and Flexible ExperiencesCurrent Programs

 Step away from your everyday life, discover what’s important to you, and develop the skills and confidence you need to succeed in college and beyond.

 Begin your Year Experience by setting out to one of our international destinations to volunteer and immerse yourself in a new culture.
 Choose one of five exciting countries to spend your Explore phase: Tanzania, Mexico, Peru, Indonesia, or India.

-Live in a volunteer house with peers, and work on a volunteer project to help the local community.
+Live in a volunteer house with peers, and work on a service learning project to help the local community.